AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 irisData.

 n := NMNetwork new.
-n configure: 4 hidden: 56 nbOfOutputs: 3.
+n configure: 4 hidden: 6 nbOfOutputs: 3.
-n train: irisData nbEpochs: 1000. n
+n train: irisData nbEpochs: 3000. n
 ```

-The result is the same than we we previously seen
+The result is the same than we we previously seen.

+## What we have seen

+This chapter revises our previous implementation of neural network.
+The chapter employs matrices to model the state of the network, which brings some great simplification.
+However, it raises the level of abstractness.
+Matrices are a complex notion.
+The chapters explores:

+- The use of matrices to implement forward and backward propagation.
+It uses the matrix library presented in the previous chapter
+- It revisits the Iris classification example to illustrate the new neural network classes.